DYSLEXIA: Best Strategies to Accelerate Student Success (Grades 6-12)

 As teachers, we all care deeply about the success of our students.
 It can be frustrating for us to work with students who struggle, despite our best efforts to teach them.
 It is often even more frustrating for the students themselves who may suffer from undiagnosed dyslexia, which takes a toll on their confidence and self-esteem and frequently prevents them from reaching their full academic potential.

 Thanks to new research findings, we now understand how to recognize these students who often mask their difficulties with reading and spelling and hide in our classrooms in plain sight.
 We also know how to best support them.
 Not only is it critical that we provide them with targeted instruction to improve their word-level reading and spelling and fluency in a manner that preserves their dignity, but we must be deliberate to ensure that these students, who are typically reading below grade level, are able to access information and vocabulary so that they can fully engage in their content area subjects.
 Low literacy does not equate with low intelligence.
 By adapting our instruction and assessment techniques, we can ensure that diagnosed or undiagnosed students who fit the dyslexic profile, can experience academic success.
-Perhaps the best news of all is that the highly effective, research-based techniques that are recommended for students with dyslexia, are often the same techniques that can accelerate the learning of all of our students!
+Perhaps the best news of all is that the highly effective, research-based techniques that are recommended for students with dyslexia, are often the same techniques that can increase the learning of all of our students!

 In preparation for this seminar, I have amassed a wealth of highly practical information, resources, strategies, tips, and techniques that can help you optimize your instruction for students with dyslexia.
 I am excited to spend the day with you, and with other educators, sharing teacher-friendly, time-efficient strategies that you can take back to your own classroom and implement immediately to help your students succeed!